Sample Applicant Rejection Letter and How to Write One

 Keep it simple

 There are varying schools of thought on rejection letters.
-Some hiring managers firmly believe they’re a great opportunity to give candidates feedback (especially in those cases where it appears to be desperately needed).
+Some hiring managers firmly believe they’re a great opportunity to give candidates feedback (especially when it appears desperately needed).
 Generally, we’re not in this camp.
 Instead, we favor a short and sweet approach that tells candidates what they need to know and leaves the job of giving feedback to recruiters and other professional mentors.

 There are a few exceptions to this.
-With an internal candidate, for example, it might be more important to provide professional guidance that will help them advance within the company in the future.
+For an internal candidate, it might be more important to provide professional guidance that will help them advance within the company in the future.
 Or, if there’s a very green applicant who’s clearly nervous when interviewing, they might greatly appreciate some positive feedback coupled with gentle pointers to gain confidence.
+Finally, suppose a candidate went through several interviews and made it to the last round of your selection process but wasn’t ultimately chosen.
+In that case, it’s appropriate to offer some additional details on why you went with someone else.

 Related: The Do’s and Don’ts of Communicating with Candidates